oracle/pgql-lang/pages/pgql-1.3-spec.md

 A source and/or a destination vertex table of an edge may be the edge table itself.
 In such a case, the underlying table provides both vertices and edges at the same time.

-Take the following schema in which both tables are clear candidates for vertex tables:
+Take the following schema as example:

 {% include image.html file="example_graphs/hr_schema_simplified.png" %}

-It may not be immediately evident which is the edge table that provides the "employee works for department" edges, but this table is the `Employee` table:
+Here, both tables are clear candidates for vertex tables, but it is not immediately clear which is the edge table that connects the employees and their departments.
+This edge table in fact is the `Employees` table since the `Employees` table contains all the information for connecting the employees and the departments.

+The graph can be created as follows:

 ```sql
 CREATE PROPERTY GRAPH hr_simplified